MissionToPsyche-Copper/2022_05a_HT-Diagnostics-Vis-Website/README.md

 ## Step by Step Guide
 ### Step 1:
-Have [Atom](https://atom.io/) already installed and clone the this repository into Atom.
+Have [Atom](https://atom.io/) already installed and clone this repository into Atom.

 ![Guide1](img/GuideScreenshots/1.png)